- Todo español

 -Your class’s in-box will have your class hour for each class.

 -Put your papers in the correct box.
+MOST work will be turned in digitally.

 • Label papers and fill out and worksheets with your name, date and class information; if papers are not labeled with this information, your work may be counted late or missing.